 2. Benefits

 For those provinces where the Canada Carbon Rebate (CCR) is paid out, the UFile software currently gives the same rates in the new period (April 2025 to January 2026) as in the previous period (April 2024 to January 2025).
-At this time, it is unclear if these rates will be increased, stay the same or eliminated entirely.
-Anyone who has been following federal politics will know that the consumer carbon tax is highly controversial.
+Anyone who has been following federal politics will know that the consumer carbon tax has been highly controversial.
 The CCR exists because there is a consumer carbon tax: consumers who buy carbon emitting products pay a carbon tax to the federal government, the revenue of which is redistributed as the CCR.
-If the consumer carbon tax is eliminated (as most federal parties seem to be suggesting may happen soon), then it will be difficult to maintain the CCR.
-In the meantime, CCR payments for the April 2025 to January 2026 may require some legislative action by Parliament.
-And as Parliament has been prorogued until March 24, 2025, no decisions are presently being taken.
-At this time, it is unclear what will happen when Parliament returns.
-The federal government’s fiscal year runs from April 1 to March 31 of the next year.
-As Parliament is not presently sitting, no budget has been tabled for the next fiscal year.
+On March 15, the federal government announced that it will be eliminating the consumer carbon tax.
+Therefore, the last CCR payment will be in April 2025.

 GOOD TO KNOW

-The Canadian Dental Care Plan helps children under 18 and people aged 65 and older with the cost of their dental care.
+The Canadian Dental Care Plan helps children under 18, adults with a valid Disability Tax Credit Certificate from the CRA and people aged 65 and older with the cost of their dental care.
 There is a separate application process for obtaining this benefit.
 To be eligible to receive this income-tested benefit, the client or the child’s parent(s) must be up to date in filing their returns.
 The federal government had planned to open applications to low-income individuals and families not currently eligible.
 But those plans now appear to be on hold and there is no indication when adults between the ages of 18 and 64 may be able to apply.

 The federal government started experimenting with automatic tax filing in July of 2024.
 This pilot is called SimpleFile, and included three methods called SimpleFile by Phone, SimpleFile Digital and SimpleFile by Paper.
 See my assessment of this pilot here.
 As I indicated in this article, the CRA cannot further develop automatic tax filing without some significant legislative actions by Parliament.
 Yet these are not likely to happen anytime soon.
 In the meantime, the CRA is stuck with its three SimpleFile methods which it will be experimenting with again this year.
 One must be invited the CRA to use this service; some CVITP clients may receive such a letter of invitation but are not obliged to file their return using this service.